FNGarvin/provisioning/README.md

 ### Add-on Provisioning Scripts (Optional Models)

 These scripts, located in the addons subdirectory, download optional diffuser models into the `models/diffusion_models` directory intended for pairing with one of the scripts above.
+Run like this: ```curl -s https://raw.githubusercontent.com/FNGarvin/provisioning/main/addons/nunchaku_krea_int4.sh | bash```

 | Filename | Architecture | Focus | Complementary Script |
 | :--- | :--- | :--- | :--- |